Organ donation after euthanasia for mental suffering

 In practice, this requires a careful assessment.
 When is the patient sufficiently certain of their choice?
 And when can information about donation be provided without exerting influence?

-The current guideline is cautious: the initiative to discuss organ donation preferably lies with the patient.
+The current guideline is cautious: the initiative to discuss organ donation should preferably lie with the patient.
 This is to prevent the subject from being perceived as coercive.
 Oude Voshaar has reservations about this.
-'Once the euthanasia procedure is finalized, I think it is very normal for the GP or psychiatrist to bring it up.
-According to the Donor Act, you check the Donor Register to see if someone is a donor at the moment death is approaching, and then you discuss potential organ donation.
+'Once the euthanasia procedure is finalized, I find it very normal for the GP or psychiatrist to bring it up.
+According to the Donor Act, you check the Donor Register to see if someone is a donor at the moment death is imminent, and then you discuss potential organ donation.
 With patients who choose euthanasia due to mental suffering, you know that death is approaching, and you also know whether someone is in principle open to organ donation.'

 According to Oude Voshaar, timing is key here.
-'Once it is clear that the patient has no (further) doubt about their wish for euthanasia, you can provide information about the possibility of ODE.'
+'When it is clear that the patient has no (further) doubt about their wish for euthanasia, you can provide information about the possibility of ODE.'

 Vulnerability and ‘entrapment’

 Oude Voshaar observes that some people who request euthanasia due to mental suffering are very firm in their decision, but there is also a group that experiences a certain ambivalence.
-'They are essentially saying they don't want to die, but also cannot sustain life in its current state.
-Especially with this group that still has some doubt, organ donation is a difficult topic to discuss.
+‘They are essentially saying they don’t want to die, but they also cannot sustain life in its current form.
+Especially with this group, who still have some doubt, organ donation is a difficult topic of conversation.
 You have to be very careful that the choice for organ donation does not influence the choice for euthanasia.
 Many of these patients have a poor self-image and feel that by donating their organs, they can still mean something positive for others.
-They also often find it difficult to make their own choices, and the danger is that they may not dare to reverse their decisions.'
+They also often find it difficult to make their own choices, and the danger is that they do not dare to reverse their decisions.’

-This is also known as 'entrapment': the feeling of being stuck in a decision once it has been made.
-Therefore, it is crucial that patients know they can always go back on their choice.
+This is also known as ‘entrapment’: the feeling of being stuck in a decision once it has been made.
+That is why it is crucial that patients know they can always go back on their choice.

 Positive experiences

 Oude Voshaar has guided ODE for several patients.
 Although every situation was different, his experience has generally been very positive.
 It can even contribute to the grieving process.
 He advocates for informing patients about the possibility of organ donation early in the euthanasia process.
-'With more attention and awareness, ODE after mental suffering could increase even further.'
+‘Through more attention and awareness, ODE following mental suffering could increase even further.’

 This article is from Transparant magazine (no. 97).